 The Humanitarian Coalition reserves the rights to change these Terms and Conditions at any time by posting changes online.
 Your continued use of this site after changes are posted constitutes your acceptance of this agreement as modified.
 You agree to use this site only for lawful purposes, and in a manner which does not infringe the rights, or restrict, or inhibit the use and enjoyment of the site by any third party.
 This site and the information, names, images, pictures, logos regarding or relating to The Humanitarian Coalition are provided "as is" without any representation or endorsement made and without warranty of any kind whether express or implied.
 In no event will The Humanitarian Coalition be liable for any damages including, without limitation, indirect or consequential damages, or any damages whatsoever arising from the use or in connection with such use or loss of use of the site, whether in contract or in negligence.
 The Humanitarian Coalition does not warrant that the functions contained in the material of this site will be uninterrupted or error free, that defects will be corrected, or that this site or the server that makes it available are free of viruses or bugs or represents the full functionality, accuracy and reliability of the materials.

-Here are examples of how your donations helped in Nepal:
+Here are examples of how your donations can help:

-$100 can provide hygiene kit for two families – helping to prevent illness and infection
+$100 can provide hygiene kits for 2 families, helping to protect from illness and infection.

-$500 provides a month of fresh water for 30 families – helping to provide life to entire communities
+$250 provides a month of fresh water for 15 families

 PO Box 72158 BP Atwater